ImplFerris/pico-pico/src/i2c/index.md

 ## Resources

-- [Basics of the I2C Communication Protocol](https://www.circuitbasics.com/basics-of-the-i2c-communication-protocol/): Refer this if you want in-depth understanding how the controller communincates with target.
+- [Basics of the I2C Communication Protocol](https://www.circuitbasics.com/basics-of-the-i2c-communication-protocol/): Refer this if you want in-depth understanding how the controller communicates with target.